ohiofi/game-design-curriculum/README.md

 ## Immersiveness and Flow

+> All forms of entertainment strive to create *suspension of disbelief*, a state in which the … mind forgets that it is being subjected to entertainment and instead accepts what it perceives as reality. - François Dominic Laramée; ‘Immersion’

 Definition of immersive: providing, involving, or characterized by deep absorption or immersion in something (such as an activity or a real or artificial environment) [Source](https://www.merriam-webster.com/dictionary/immersive)

-> …when game designers began creating realistic, *immersive* game environments such as World of Warcraft. — Ethan Gilsdorf

 > The game is incredibly *immersive*, with stunning 3-D graphics and an excellent array of sound effects that bring the Star Trek universe to life. — Newsweek